thegetty/ancient-glass/content/catalogue/cat-3.md

 {% cite 'Nolte 1968' %}, p.
 93, no. 15, plate VIII:15; reference to the export of glass p.
 93, no. 15, plate 8, pp. 15ff. and 89.

-Said to have been found in a Mycenaean grave in Cyprus: “aus einem myken.
-Grab auf Zypern” ({% cite 'von Saldern et al. 1974' %}, p.
-18, no. 1).
+{% cite 'von Saldern et al. 1974' %}, p.
+18, no. 1.

 ## Exhibitions

-None
+Gläser der Antike: Sammlung Erwin Oppenländer (Hamburg and Cologne, 1974–1975)